iizukanao/picam/README.md

 The white balance can be set either via command line option or hooks.
 To change the white balance while picam is running, create `hooks/wb_<wbname>`, where `<wbname>` is the white balance name.

-For example, the following command changes the white balance to "sun":
+For example, the following command changes the white balance to **sun**.

     $ touch hooks/wb_sun